TONY ZIRUI YANG

 BIO

-I am a Ph.D. in Political Science at Washington University in St. Louis.
-From 2024 to 2025, I will be a Postdoctoral Prize Research Fellow in Politics at Nuffield College, University of Oxford.
+Welcome!
+I am a Postdoctoral Prize Research Fellow in Politics at Nuffield College, University of Oxford.
 Starting Fall 2025, I will be joining the Department of Political Science at Emory University as an Assistant Professor.

 I study authoritarian politics, political communication, public opinion, and political methodology, with regional expertise in China and Southeast Asia.
 Specifically, my research investigates how authoritarian regimes operate censorship and propaganda to manipulate domestic and international information environment, while avoiding public backlash against these apparatuses.
 Apart from my main research agenda on authoritarian politics and political communication, I am also interested in understanding prejudice toward LGBTQ individuals and the consequences of their increasing visibility and political representation.
 Methodologically, I adopt a multi-method approach, including computational methods (text-as-data and audio-as-data), survey experiments, design-based causal inference, and qualitative fieldwork.
-My work is forthcoming or conditionally accepted at International Organization and The Journal of Politics.
+My work has been published or is forthcoming in the Journal of Politics, International Organization, and Comparative Political Studies.

-In 2021, I received my A.M. degree in Political Science from Washington University in St. Louis.
+In 2024, I earned my Ph.D. in Political Science at Washington University in St. Louis.
 In 2018, I received an LL.B. degree in Law from Renmin University of China.

 RESEARCH